 Vermilion Valley Resort

-- Some people choose to resupply here in addition to MTR and/or Red/s, and in rare cases (very high mileage generally) instead of them.
+- You can resupply here in addition to MTR and/or Red/s, and in rare cases (very high mileage generally) instead of.

 - I chose not to do this, as it requires quite a detour (five mile hike each way and a ferry).
 It also didn’t make sense for me to resupply there as I’d only been at Red’s about two days before, and would be at MTR two days after.